Airbnb Account Hacked? Here’s What To Do

 If you can still log into your current account, the very first thing that you want to do is to change your username and password.

-Contact and Notify Airbnb Customer Service
+Contact and notify Airbnb customer service

-Even if you managed to change your password, username, and email account, it is still important that you contact Airbnb Customer Care to notify them about this unfortunate event right away.
+Even if you managed to change your password, username, and email account, it is still important that you contact Airbnb customer care to notify them about this unfortunate event right away.

 Once you’ve contacted Airbnb, they will give you the option to log an official complaint about the hacked accounts and upload screenshots of the hacker’s activity.

-Needless to say, if you could not manage to log into your account with your login details, contacting Airbnb’s customer service department should be your first port of call.
+Needless to say, if you could not manage to log into your account with your login details, contacting the Airbnb customer service department should be your first port of call.
 You can find their telephone number on the contact page of their official website.
 As every second counts, it is recommended that you first try to phone them instead of sending an email.

 Keep an accurate record of all evidence